yzjedu/cs151-lab9-antonio_jalen_oreoluwa/algorithm.md

 1. Open the file specified by file_name for reading.
 2. Create an empty list names.
 3. For each line in the file:
-   4. Strip any whitespace from the line (e.g., newline characters).
+   1. Strip any whitespace from the line (e.g., newline characters).
-   5. Convert the line to a string and append it to the names list.
+   2. Append each line to the names list.
 4. Close the file.
 5. Return the names list.